the-sidh/zmovies/README.md

 # Running the tests

 The code was done relying heavily on TDD, so we have a comprehensive code coverage.
-You can run the tests using gradle
+You can run the unit tests using gradle
 ```
 gradle test
 ```